esalganik/SIMB3/README.md

-This dataset contains data from the network of Arctic Ice Mass Balance Buoys deployed between 1993 and 2015, reprocessed after West (2020).
+This dataset contains data from the network of Arctic Ice Mass Balance Buoys deployed between 1993 and 2015, reprocessed after West (2020), and SIMB3 buoys deployed between 2019 and 2024.
-The interfaces of 41 ice mass balance (IMB) buoys were identified using a combination of temperature data and data from acoustic sounders.
+The interfaces of 68 ice mass balance (IMB) buoys were identified using a combination of temperature data and data from acoustic sounders.
 The dataset processing was supported by the Research Council of Norway project INTERAAC (grant no. 328957).

 The original dataset: West (2020), doi.org/10.5281/zenodo.3773811;
-The buoy data: Perovich et al., imb-crrel-dartmouth.org/archived-data/;
+The buoy data from 1993-2015: Perovich et al., imb-crrel-dartmouth.org/archived-data/;
+The buoy data from 2019-2024: https://www.cryosphereinnovation.com/data/;
 The colormaps: Crameri (2020), doi.org/10.1038/s41467-020-19160-7.